bcmichael/RNMR-Docs/docs/command/full_command.md

 Since time domain data is presented with minimum time on the left while frequency data is presented with maximum frequency on the left (by long standing NMR convention), the default action of `IFT` is to conjugate the data after transformation.
 This ensures that performing an `IFT` followed by an `FT` will give the same frequency data order.
+### IFWR
+Check for open write file and branch

+Category: Control Flow

+Format: `IFWR` labelt labelf

+Defaults: none none

+Prerequisites: Macro only (MAC)

+Description:
+`IFWR` is one of the old if commands.
+It jumps to labelt if a file is open for use with `WRT` and to labelf if not.
+As with all of the old if commands, if the label to jump to is not specified execution continues to the next line.

+The old if commands have been replaced.
+Instead use `TST` to conditionally execute commands or `GOTST` to make conditional jumps.
 ### IMP
 Import data from foreign format